A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 Do pediatric dental plans have actuarial value rules?

 No, pediatric dental plans do not have to conform to any specific actuarial value requirements.
 Through 2018, stand-alone pediatric dental plans certified by the marketplace/exchange had to provide either provide “high” (85%) or “low” (70%) actuarial value.
-But HHS eliminated this requirement as of 2019, in order to give insurers more flexibility in designing plans.
+But HHS eliminated this requirement as of 2019, to give insurers more flexibility in designing plans.
 The maximum out-of-pocket limits described above still apply, and HHS continues to require stand-alone dental plans to receive certification of their actuarial value from a member of the American Academy of Actuaries, and report the certified AV to the exchange (HHS had proposed eliminating that requirement, but decided to keep it instead).

 Is preventive pediatric dental care free?